ampblog/ampblog.github.io/_posts/2016-06-13-change-aplenty.md

 To add to the insanity, at some point a few weeks ago my Web Dev environment (I use Vagrant VMs so I can keep multiple parallel environments - whilst encapsulating them from my base system) got completely HOSED.
 That was the catalyst for a long-overdue<sup>2</sup> system upgrade.
 I performed clean installs of VirtualBox and Vagrant while I learned the finer points of hosting parallel VMs in VirtualBox.

-There's been a WOLE LOTTA UPGRADING GOING ON, both on the computer front and on the skills-enrichment front.
+There's been a WHOLE LOTTA UPGRADING GOING ON, both on the computer front and on the skills-enrichment front...

 ### Ruby/Rails:
 * File I/O